mjbradvica/SimpleDomain/README.md

 Every AggregateRoot is an Entity, but not every Entity is an AggregateRoot.

-An entity is only accessed via the AggregateRoot that contains them.
+An entity is only accessed via the AggregateRoot that contains it.
 Entities may contain ValueObjects or references to other Entities.

 ### Object Hierarchy Visualized